arushah2007/arushStudent/PPR.md

     <h3>📌 Explanation of Key Concepts:</h3>
     <ul>
-        <li><b>✔ Sequencing:</b> The function follows a structured process, first iterating through the new classes, checking conditions, and then modifying the list before saving to the database.</li>
+        <li><b>✔ Sequencing:</b> The function follows a structured process, first iterating through the new classes, checking conditions, and then modifying the list before saving to the database and repeating this process.</li>
         <li><b>✔ Selection:</b> The <b>if</b> statement ensures that only new classes are added, preventing duplicate entries.</li>
         <li><b>✔ Iteration:</b> The <b>for</b> loop iterates over the list of new classes and processes them dynamically.</li>
     </ul>